 Be different: stand out effectively

 Taking a risk is a good start – it makes you different and rare.
 And those are the two characteristics you really need to emphasize to stand out effectively.
-Three easy ways to stand out are to look different (think a co-branded resume or a bow tie), to come from a different angle or source (think phone rather than email) and to have a radically different offering (think alternative solutions).
+Three easy ways to stand out are to look different, to come from a different angle or source (think phone rather than email) and to have a radically different offering (think alternative solutions).
 The key is to differentiate yourself without being so different that you alienate your target audience.
 Its okay to alienate some people, but your